Disciplined Agile Software Development: Definition

 with "just enough" ceremony

-that produces high quality software
+that produces high quality solutions

 in a cost effective and timely manner